Select Page

 1.2 Division of Germany

-After World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-While the western zones reunited to form the Federal Republic of Germany (West Germany), the Soviet zone became the German Democratic Republic (East Germany).
-The contrasting political ideologies and influence of the superpowers led to disagreements and eventually to the construction of the Berlin Wall.
+After World War II, Germany was divided into four occupation zones: Those are American, British, French and Soviets.
+When the western zones came together and became the Federal Republic of Germany, or West Germany, the Soviet zone became the German Democratic Republic, or East Germany.
+Different form of political systems and the power of the superpowers created tension and followed by the building of the Berlin Walls.

 2. Purpose of the Berlin Wall